Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Some seminar participants had a problem with this claim, as they had seen many things changed and improved over time (e.g., women's social, economic, and political right).
 Some other participants, including one of Dannerfer's advisee, defended his claim by emphasizing the typical ways human psychology tends to work (e.g., typifying and labeling).
 From the principle of agency and constrained choices, I think both groups are correct: human agency challenges problemtic social institutions, yet human agency is also prescribed by social institutions.
 For example, Fraser (2013) notes how day care centers, once a remarkable achivement of the second-wave feminist movement, have gradully become degraded and stigmized.
 Yet new effort is then generated to combat this trend and seek alternatives (see my [book review](https://jianxuan-lei.github.io/posts/2022/10/fortunes-of-feminism/) if interested).

 ### Work identity
+Mortimer et al. (2015) explores why work identity—the conscious awareness of oneself as a worker—has declined over time.
+Their main argument is that more insecure and less rewarding jobs for young workers may diminish the salience of work identity.
+Meanwhile, with more youth attending colleges, securing a "real job" becomes an increasingly distant phenomenon, further retarding the formation of work identity.

 ### TBA